 You would be surprised to know that cigar ash is more than a mere pile of burnt leaves.
-This inorganic carbon-based mineral that falls off your stick also carries the ?DNA? of what you are smoking.
-If you know what you want, you don?t have to run tests before knowing the type, origin, and quality of your cigar.
+This inorganic carbon-based mineral that falls off your stick also carries the DNA of what you are smoking.
+If you know what you want, you don’t have to run tests before knowing the type, origin, and quality of your cigar.

 For instance, when you smoke and some ash falls off, if your cigar is quality, it should be cone-shaped.
-Cigars with high quality have a higher concentration in the center, bringing about the flavor and taste in them.
+Cigars with high quality have a higher concentration in the center, bringing about flavor and taste in them.
 So, the leaves outside burn faster than the wrapped leaves, since they contain less sugar and nicotine.
 As a result, the outer leaves burn and fall off while the center is still burning.
 And yes, your cigar ash just showed you the quality of what you are smoking!

 What Ash Says About Your Cigar

 Typically while smoking, you probably are not paying any attention to the Ash falling from your cigar.
-After all, you think its a waste product.
+After all, you think it’s a waste of product.
 Ash does not only tell you about your cigar quality, but it also gives hints about the delicate craft, the soil it was grown in, and even the way you smoke it.